Is 8 Prime Or Composite

 4 = 2 x 2

-Therefore, the prime factorization of 8 is 2 x 2 x 2, or 2³.
-This clearly shows that 8 is built from the prime number 2, repeated three times.
+So, the prime factorization of 8 is 2 x 2 x 2, or 2³.
+Worth adding: this clearly shows that 8 is built from the prime number 2, repeated three times.
 The presence of multiple prime factors contributes directly to 8 possessing more than two divisors.

 Visualizing Prime and Composite Numbers